-But, none of that bothered me one jot, as I simply wanted a rather careworn green and cream carriage to sit in an overgrown siding on a planned future diorama project.
-The photo shows the coach in a faded and neglected state; indeed, it carries ‘condemned’ chalking on the side.
+But, none of that bothered me one jot, as I simply wanted a rather careworn green and cream carriage to sit in an overgrown siding.
+The prototype photo shows the coach in a faded and neglected state; indeed, it carries ‘condemned’ chalking on the side.
 But I wanted a coach that was still habitable, so the weathering was a bit more restrained, concentrating on giving the wheels and underframe a fairly rusty look (not having moved for a while) and lots of rain and weather staining to the roof and ends.
 Prototypically, the gangways were also removed and blanked off.

 The donor coach was a Bachmann LMS composite and I just need to detail the interior and build my mini holiday diorama.
 Maybe this will be a job best saved for winter when I can be dreaming of warmer days by the seaside?!

 Many Camping Coaches had their vacuum brakes removed so any movements around the network would need a brake van on the end.
 Fox supply appropriate ‘NO BRAKES’ legends for the solebars.

 I picked a number at random from those on the Fox Transfers sheet as I couldn’t make out the prototype’s identity.
 Some research would no doubt have turned up a probable candidate but, hey, I just didn’t care in this instance.